Vic Rawl

-A. Victor Rawl is an American politician, attorney, and jurist serving as a member of the Charleston County council in Charleston, South Carolina.
+A. Victor Rawl (born 1945/1946) is an American politician, attorney, and jurist serving as a member of the Charleston County council in Charleston, South Carolina.
 Rawl was a candidate for 2010 United States Senate election in South Carolina.
 He lost the Democratic primary to Alvin Greene in a surprise upset and unsuccessfully protested the outcome of the race.

 Early life and education

 Rawl grew up on Johns Island, South Carolina and attended the Porter-Gaud School.
 He graduated from the College of Charleston in 1968.
 He then graduated from the University of South Carolina School of Law in 1973.

 Career

 He was an officer in the South Carolina National Guard for twenty-six years.
 He rose from the ranks of enlisted soldiers to retire with the rank of Lt.
 Colonel, serving as a Judge Advocate.
 He was in private law practice 1973 to 1986.
 He worked as a criminal prosecutor in 1976.